University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 Download like you would any git repository.

 ## Setting up the Environment

+In the Makefile, set your python executable name.

 This application uses a Python environment that is dynamically built.
 So long as you have a Python3 installation, this code should work.